jdmansour/ltipassparams/README.md

   - Is this notebook part of a nbgitpuller checkout / LTI session

 ## Todo
+- Make server load sessions again when a new one is opened
 - Use a proper database for LTI sessions, e.g. SQLite
 - Make LTI sessions expire?